buchuoer/PhysBench/eval/README.md

 After running the script, a file named `[model_name].json` will be generated in the `./eval/physbench/results` directory.
 Please upload this file to [🔗 EvalAI](https://eval.ai/web/challenges/challenge-page/2287/overview) to automatically evaluate the results.

-We also provide a 📃[sample file](https://github.com/USC-GVL/PhysBench/tree/main/eval/physbench/test_case.json), which can be referenced to understand the required JSON submission format.
+We also provide a 📃[tested sample file](https://github.com/USC-GVL/PhysBench/tree/main/eval/physbench/test_case.json), which can be referenced to understand the required JSON submission format.

+### Some  cases

+In `case` floder, you can find how to use `eval_utils` get the results.